rliberoff/2025-non-profit-community-day-spain/.github/instructions/coding-style-terraform-azure.instructions.md

 - Always try to use implicit dependencies over explicit dependencies where possible in Terraform.
 - When generating Terraform resource names, ensure they are unique and descriptive, lower-case, and snake_case.
 - Be sure to include any necessary provider configurations, backend settings, and required variables in the generated code.
-- Ensure the generated terraform code always includes a top level `tag` variable map that is used on all taggable resources, with at least the following tags: `Environment`, `Project`, and `Owner`.
+- Ensure the generated terraform code always includes a top level `tags` variable map that is used on all taggable resources, with at least the following tags: `Environment`, `Project`, and `Owner`.
 - Ensure that sensitive information such as passwords, API keys, and secrets are not hardcoded in the Terraform code.
 Use variables and values in `.tfvars` files instead.
 - Do not assume any prior knowledge about the user's Azure environment; always seek clarification when in doubt.
 - Do not ask for Azure specific information like instance types, instead focus on high level requirements and attempt to map them to Azure services for the user.
 - Before finalizing the Terraform code, always confirm with the user that all requirements have been accurately captured and addressed.
-- All output should be created in the `output/azure/` directory with appropriate filenames.
 - Never use `null_resource`, instead prefer `terraform_data`.
 - Any sensitive information in output must be marked always as `sensitive = true`.
 - Always use the latest version of Terraform unless a specific version is defined or requested.